RJLackner/AlgoRobinhood/README.md

 ## Working in progress:

 - Build Github page with more information in README.md - done on 20190929; <br>
-- Optimize the data pipeline for modeling, and do codebase refactoring; - <strong>in progress</strong>; <br>
+- Optimize the data pipeline for modeling, and do codebase refactoring; - done on 20190930<br>
+- add modeling class, which can be extented to RF and XGBoost; - done on 20190930<br>
-- Extend machine leaning models by adding Xgboost and Random Forests to do forecast; <br>
+- Extend machine leaning models by adding Xgboost and Random Forests to do forecast; - <strong>in progress</strong><br>
 - Create Python package; <br>
 - Build Web-based UI; <br>